MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 Normally, the developer will never need to open the **ViewController.designer.cs**, it was presented here for educational purposes only.

 > [!NOTE]
 > In most situations, Visual Studio for Mac will automatically see any changes made in Xcode and sync them to the Xamarin.Mac project.
-In the off occurrence that synchronization doesn't automatically happen, switch back to Xcode and them back to Visual Studio for Mac again.
+In the off occurrence that synchronization doesn't automatically happen, switch back to Xcode and then back to Visual Studio for Mac again.
 This will normally kick off a synchronization cycle.

 <a name="Writing_the_Code" />

 ## Writing the Code

-With the User Interface created and it's UI elements exposed to code via **Outlets** and **Actions**, we are finally ready to write the code to bring the program to life.
+With the user interface created and its UI elements exposed to code via **Outlets** and **Actions**, we are finally ready to write the code to bring the program to life.

 For this sample app, every time the first button is clicked, the label will be updated to show how many times the button has been clicked.
 To accomplish this, open the `ViewController.cs` file for editing by double-clicking it in the **Solution Explorer**: